rbowen/whosthat/README.md

   if found.

-Eventually, will also allow adding/editing of these things, but for now, we'll just manually edit .md files.
+Eventually, will also allow adding/editing of these things, but for now, we'll just manually edit yaml files.

 And there should be a simple web interface, on twist.rcbowen.com, where I can browse people, projects and services.
 Eventually.
 Not today.

 Ok, go.